 Cover growing beds

 After cleaning up around your plot, your focus should turn to protect the soil and/or anything you already have growing.
 Cover your soil with a frost blanket even if there’s nothing growing to provide a protective layer against any snow that is come.
-This also helps to reduce the development of weeds that might use up the nutrients that you added for your planned crops.
+This also helps to reduce the development of weeds that might use up the nutrients that you added to your planned crops.

 Pests and Diseases: What to Look Out for